AXFOX/GUI-n2n/README.md

 2. edit config and run.

-now ,GUI-n2n just can run in Windows, Linux and MAC support pls wait.
+now ,GUI-n2n just can run on Windows, Linux and MAC support pls wait.